Our Biggest Airline Pet Peeves

 (This post may contain affiliate links.
 Read my full disclosure.)

-Flying is usually the fastest way to get where we’re going but there’s a lot we don’t love about being crowded in to a metal tube with people we don’t know.
+Flying is usually the fastest way to get where we're going but there's a lot we don't love about being crowded into a metal tube with people we don't know.
 Here are our biggest airline pet peeves.

 Our biggest airline pet peeves – Yours and mine